A smartwatch is one of the coolest pieces of technology that you can get, not only for health tracking but for generally using it as a smartphone.

 Xiaomi Mi Bands are more of a fitness tracker than a full-fledged smartwatch.
 They are affordable fitness trackers that also offer some bells and whistles to help you monitor your activity and manage your daily life.

-So if you want a wearable that runs apps, has built-in GPS, stores and streams music, and allows you to answer or make calls, you should skip the Mi Band.
+So if you want a wearable that runs apps, has built-in GPS, stores, streams music, and allows you to answer or make calls, you should skip the Mi Band.

 But if you’re looking for an affordable option that offers dedicated software while performing tasks such as sending notifications or tracking steps, the Mi Band is the first brand you should check out!